Astros vs. Angels Player Props Betting Odds

-Player prop bet odds for Yordan Alvarez, Shohei Ohtani and others are listed when the Houston Astros host the Los Angeles Angels at Minute Maid Park on Thursday at 8:10 PM ET.
+You can see player prop bet odds for Yordan Alvarez, Shohei Ohtani and others on the Houston Astros and Los Angeles Angels before their matchup at 8:10 PM ET on Friday at Minute Maid Park.

 Bet on this matchup or its props with DraftKings!